m00s/angular-photoswipe/README.md

 (For further infos follow the [Official docs](http://photoswipe.com/documentation/options.html))

+**NOTE**: If you plan to have multiple galleries in your page, provide a parameter to the `ng-photoswipe` attribute, that needs to uniquely identify one directive instance.

 Changelog
 ------
+### v0.1.0 (May 05, 2016)
+* Animation support for multiple galleries
+* Fix start animation

 ### v0.0.9 (Feb 15, 2016)
 * Add ngTemplates grunt task
 * Fix npm package version